ComputationalBiology-CS-CU/C2B2_cluster_starter/README.md

 The default quota for your "scratch" directory should be 20GB.
 This is enough for running slight jobs.
 But if it's necessary, we can upgrade that.
 Check your quota with "df -h /ifs/scratch/c2b2/ip\_lab/sy2515".
 Once your program reports something like "can't write to disk", please check the left quota (this is a problem troubled me some time in the past).

-### 2.3.
-Python

-[Canopy](https://www.enthought.com/products/canopy/) and [Anaconda](https://www.continuum.io/downloads) are suggested to install locally in "scratch" directory, to run Python program.
-See [here](https://github.com/ComputationalBiology-CS-CU/gcc_install_locally#6-compile-and-run-c-program) for setting up the env to call these locally installed Python.

 ### 2.4.
 Job submission scripts

 Find the following scripts for your reference.
 For a more detailed discussion (e.g., running an array job), see [here](http://wiki.c2b2.columbia.edu/arcs/index.php/Cluster_doc).